-

 - The most distinguishing feature is the bright orange color of the adult.
 A juvenile is red-orange with bright iridescent blue spots on the body and blue edges on the fins.

-- This species has a small, narrow mouth and an oval-shaped body.
+- Has a small, narrow mouth and an oval-shaped body.

 Garibaldi damselfish can make an audible thumping sound when disturbed.